chattcp/docs/src/extract-http-protocol-files.md

 This feature allows us to export files transmitted using the HTTP protocol from captured packets, such as images and binary files.

-Currently, it cannot identify files transmitted using range requests or gzip compression.
-However, we will gradually improve this feature in the future as the demand is confirmed.
+Currently, we are unable to identify files transmitted using HTTP Range requests or those compressed with gzip.
+If there is indeed a demand for this functionality in the future, we will gradually improve it.